SignalK/specification/apis/course/README.md

 ---

-### __4. Signal K Stream Deltas__
+## Signal K Stream Deltas

-The implementation of the Course API requires that the relevant delta messages are sent for the in-scope Signal K paths when:
+The implementation of the Course API requires that the relevant delta messages are sent for the affected Signal K paths when:
 - Values have changed
 - Periodically e.g. every 30 seconds).